-- After being fertilized by a sperm, the female egg moves into the fallopian tube to implant itself into the uterine lining.
+- After being fertilized by a sperm, the female egg moves into the fallopian tubeiXA hollow tube-like structure that connects ovaries to the uterus and forms a channel for the eggs to pass. to implant itself into the uterine lining.

 - A day or two after conception, the egg (now the embryo) splits into two cells, and three days later, it splits into 16 identical cells.

 - This cell division forms a central fluid-filled cavity called the blastocoel, with the embryo now referred to as the blastocyst.